EndPointCorp/end-point-blog/2017/09/27/working-on-production-systems.html.md

 title: Working on production systems
 ---

 <div class="separator" style="clear: both; float: right; text-align: center;"><a href="/blog/2017/09/27/working-on-production-systems/image-0.jpeg" imageanchor="1" style="clear: right; margin-bottom: 1em; margin-left: 1em;"><img border="0" data-original-height="392" data-original-width="324" src="/blog/2017/09/27/working-on-production-systems/image-0.jpeg"/></a><br/><small>(Not as easy as it looks) <br/><a href="https://flic.kr/p/Y4yDHm">Photo</a> by Flickr user <a href="https://www.flickr.com/photos/edenpictures/">'edenpictures'</a></small></div>

-As consultants, the engineers at End  Point are often called upon to do work on production systems—​ in other words, one or more servers that are vital to our client’s business.
+As consultants, the engineers at End  Point are often called upon to do work on production systems—​in other words, one or more servers that are vital to our client’s business.
 These range from doing years of planning to perform a major upgrade for a long-standing client, down to jumping into a brand-new client for an emergency fix.
 Either way, the work can be challenging, rewarding, and a little bit nerve-wracking.